shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

   remove logic about loading Quote Provider library and retrieving endorsements, replace function call `oe_verify_quote_with_sgx_endorsements()` with updated `oe_sgx_verify_quote()`

+Notes:
+- There need to be two versions: the enclave version calls QVE, and the host version calls QVL.
+- Is this proposed change for enclave-side implementation only?
+- Why that function name change?

 ### Add function in enclave-side plugin for Intel® QvE Identity verification